 How Long Can You Keep Rhubarb Tart?

 To store your rhubarb tart, keep any leftovers in an airtight container in the fridge for up to 3 days.
-If you want to warm a slice, just pop it in the oven at 150°C (300°F) for a few minutes to crisp it up.
+If you want to warm a slice, just pop it in the oven at 300°F (150°C) for a few minutes to crisp it up.

 Variations to Try

-Try adding a layer of strawberry or raspberry jam under the almond cream for a fruity hit.
-You could also add slices of apple or pear to the rhubarb for a different flavour combination.
-For a nutty twist, sprinkle some chopped pistachios or almonds on top before baking.
+For a traditional twist, try adding a layer of French strawberry or raspberry jam under the almond cream for a fruity hit.
+You could also incorporate slices of juicy French apple to the rhubarb for a delightful flavour combination.
+If you prefer a custard-like texture, pour a medium layer of cream mixed with a teaspoon of vanilla over the rhubarb before baking.
+For a nutty twist, sprinkle some chopped pistachios, pecans, or almonds on top before baking.
+Using a shortbread crust instead of the usual pastry is an optional way to add extra buttery richness to the tart.

 What Wine Goes Well With Rhubarb Tart?